Dying: Psychological adjustment processes

 When a person realizes that their life is threatened by a fatal illness, they come to terms with it and with their approaching end.
 This confrontation has been described in diaries, autobiographies, medical reports, novels, and also in poetry.
-Since the middle of the 20th century, the "fight" against death has been researched in the social sciences on the basis of empirical data and field studies field research.
+Since the middle of the 20th century, the "fight" against death has been researched in the social sciences on the basis of empirical data and field research.
 The developed theories and models are intended to serve helpers in the accompaniment of terminally ill people above anything else.

 The theories of dying describe psychosocial aspects of dying as well as models for the dying process.
 Particularly highlighted psychosocial aspects are: Total Pain (C. Saunders), Acceptance (J. M. Hinton, Kübler-Ross), Awareness/Insecurity (B.Glaser, A.Strauß), Response to Challenges (E.S.Shneidman), Appropriateness (A. D. Weisman), Autonomy (H.Müller-Busch), Fear (R. Kastenbaum, G.D.Borasio) and Ambivalence (E. Engelke).